 Sometimes there is nothing more satisfying than a ‘staycation’.
-Your destination can be easier to reach then some far flung country, and considerably less expensive.
+Your destination can be easier to reach than some far-flung country, and considerably less expensive.
 Below I have listed some of my favourite areas in Britain.
-These places are family friendly and you will find loads to do with your entire group.
+These places are family-friendly and you will find loads to do with your entire group.
 And best of all, you can go any time of year!

 How you choose to stay is up to you.
 Whether it is a Bed and Breakfast in Cornwall, a tent in Wales or a caravan park in Scotland, the UK has options for all kinds of travellers.
 So let’s take a look at 3 awesome places you have to visit: